 One of the reasons often given for the gap between rich and poor in university admissions is aspiration.
 But Alex noticed that aspiration was not the issue – students were aware of what a good career might be, or which universities are seen as “the best”.
 The problem was that they weren’t making the grades to get into these institutions.

 The Access Project began when, in an effort to remedy this situation, Alex convinced his friends in City jobs to sign up as volunteer one-to-one tutors.
 The idea was that the tutorials would be a ‘teaching aid for teachers’ – supporting teachers in their efforts to help the students get excellent grades.
 It started as a small venture, but snowballed in popularity as more students wanted a tutor, and volunteers’ colleagues started approaching us to volunteer.

 Andrew Berwick took over as Director of The Access Project in 2013, overseeing the expansion to schools in London and Birmingham.

 We promote a culture of excellence, improvement and innovation - we are always looking to improve our programme to achieve the best outcomes for students.

-We will be working with 13 schools in 2014 and providing one-to-one tuition to over 800 students every week.
+As of 2017 we work in 21 schools and with more than 900 students across London and the West Midlands.
 We are committed to a national impact - our vision is to engage with every student that needs our support.

 "Every time I tutor Brook, it is the best thing I do with my week."